-5.8 If a subject is accidentally unblinded, clear documentation of events must be recorded, as well as communication with the sponsor, PI, and Research Manager.
-The treatment assignment must not be revealed to any other members of the study staff, pharmacy staff, or to the subject, unless written approval from the study sponsor is obtained.
+5.8 If a participant is accidentally unblinded, clear documentation of events must be recorded, as well as communication with the sponsor, PI, and Research Manager.
+The treatment assignment must not be revealed to any other members of the study staff, pharmacy staff, or to the participant, unless written approval from the study sponsor is obtained.
 Every effort should be made to maintain what remains of the blind.
-In this case, a protocol deviation should be reported to the IRB of record.
+Should accidental unblinding occur, it will be reported to the IRB of record.